Jadatravu/Shift_Enter/LLM/Readme.txt

-THis folder is for LLM Projects
+THis folder is for LLM Projects based on Huggingface LLMs